22ND Judicial District Court of Louisiana

-WELCOME TO JURY SERVICE IN THE 22ND JUDICIAL DISTRICT!
+WELCOME TO JURY SERVICE I THE 22ND JUDICIAL DISTRICT!

-Your name has been selected at random from drivers' license and voter registrar records.
+Your name has been selected at random from drivers’ license and voter registration records.
 The jury subpoena is a court order and should not be ignored.

-1) be able to read, write and speak the English language;
+1) Be able to read, write, and speak to English language;

-5) not be under interdiction or incapable of serving due to mental or
+5) Not be under interdiction or incapable of serving due to mental or physical infirmity.

 HOW LONG WILL JURY SERVICE LAST?